 Our authorized capital stock consists of 8,000,000 shares of common stock, no par value.
-As of September 30, 2003, 4,773,465 shares of common stock were outstanding and our subsidiaries UES and FG&E have preferred stock outstanding representing less than 1%, respectively, of the total equity of such subsidiaries.
+As of July 31, 2003, 4,765,421 shares of common stock were outstanding and our subsidiaries UES and FG&E have preferred stock outstanding.
 Unitil Corporation is not authorized to issue any shares of preferred stock.
 All of the common stock outstanding is fully paid and nonassessable.